fidesmo/gradle-fidesmo-example/README.md

 - `./gradlew deleteFromLocalCard` - Remove application from a Fidesmo card connected to a local reader.
 - `./gradlew uploadExecutableLoadFile` - Upload the application to the Fidesmo Service.
 You can verify that the application has been correctly uploaded using the executableLoadFiles operation of the [Fidesmo API](https://developer.fidesmo.com/api)

+Instead of a card reader you can now also use your [NFC enabled Android phone](https://github.com/fidesmo/gradle-fidesmo#android-phone-as-card-reader) to communicate with the card.

 Running the cardlet
 -------------------
 Start up the APDU console built in to the SDK using the following